RyokoNod/sdm-asian-elephants/codes/README.md

 # The codes used in this project

-**reminder to myself: don't forget to upload the models after submitting the final draft of the thesis**

 The R codes I used are separated by files.
 The ```old``` folders that can be found here and in subdirectories contain old versions of code that are not used anymore.
 Some have mistakes in their implementations so it's better not to touch them.
 The working codes that are placed directly in this folder are:

 * ```utils.R```: This contains helper functions that I used within the project.